Chiral oscillations in the non-relativistic regime: Flavor mixing and chiral oscillations in non-relativistic regime

 and the survival probability can be decomposed as

 In this formula $\mathcal{P}_{e \rightarrow e}^{S}(t)$ is the standard flavor oscillation formula

 and

 are correction terms due to the bispinor structure.
-Those corrections are in agreement with results presented in the literature \cite{Nishi:2006prd} and they include an interplay between chiral and flavor oscillations effects.
+Those corrections include an interplay between chiral and flavor oscillations effects and are in agreement with results presented in the literature \cite{Nishi:2006prd}.

 While the standard flavor oscillations have a time scale set by the energy difference $E_{p, m_2} - E_{p, m_1}$, chiral oscillations depend roughly on the mass-momentum ratio (see the previous section).
 The terms $\mathcal{A}_e$ and $\mathcal{B}_e$ depend non-trivially both on the energy difference and on the individual energies $E_{p, m_2}$ and $E_{p, m_1}$.
 In the limit $p \ll m_{1,2}$, $E_{p, m_2} - E_{p, m_1} \sim m_2 - m_1 + \mathcal{O}[p^2/m]$ and if the mass difference is $\vert m_2 - m_1 \vert \gg m_{2,1}$ or $\ll m_{2,1}$, there will be no interference effects between flavor and the chiral oscillations.
 Those phenomena can be individually identified in the survival probability.
 If $\vert m_2 - m_1 \vert$ is comparable to one of the masses, there will be an interference between flavor and chiral oscillations.
-In a quantum field theory framework, a term $\propto \sin{((E_{p, m_2}+E_{p, m_1})t/2)}$ is added to the survival probability \cite{Blasone:1995aop,Blasone:1998hf}, which formally has a similar origin to the usual Dirac \textit{Zitterbewegung}, being originated from the fact that the flavor ladder operator has contributions from both particle and antiparticle operators of the massive fields.
+We furthermore notice that the term $\mathcal{B}_e(t)$ is equivalent to corrections obtained via a quantum field description of flavor oscillations \cite{Blasone:1995aop,Blasone:1998hf}.
+In fact, after some algebra we obtain that $ \mathcal{P}_{e \rightarrow e}^{S}(t) + \mathcal{B}_e(t)$ reproduces eq.
+(30) of \cite{Blasone:1998hf} (see also \cite{Blasone:2019}).
+In the quantum field framework, the corrections have a similar origin to the usual Dirac \textit{Zitterbewegung}, being originated from the fact that the flavor ladder operator has contributions from both particle and antiparticle operators of the massive fields.
+Since those corrections do not take into account chiral oscillations, we interpret $\mathcal{A}_e(t)$ as the corrections due to chiral oscillations.